fralalonde/iostream/README.md

 ```

 ### Retrieving results
 Finally, it is often required to access the resource after all streams are closed in order to obtain the final operation result.
 This is a pattern especially common with auto-instantiated resources such as byte arrays or temp files.
-Then again, iostreams makes the job easier by allowing access to the resulting resource from the outmost object.
-The only catch is that you need to use IoStream's `Proxy` classes, all of which actually subclass the JDK own classes.
+Then again, `IoStreams` makes the job easier by allowing access to the resulting resource from the outmost object.
+The only catch is that you need to use IoStream's `Proxy<>` classes, all of which actually subclass the JDK own classes.
 This done to provide you with the  `getResource()` method, which return type follows the resource type you built.
 ```java
 PrintWriterProxy<byte[]> writer = IoStreams.bytes().printWriter();
 // ...